Report your aggregate data

 How to report aggregate loan data?

 All aggregate loan data is uploaded online through the MyAccount platform.
 You must report loan data for each location as well as aggregated for all locations if your business has multiple locations in BC.
+Beginning in 2020, you will also be asked to report data separately for all payday loans issued online through a web domain.

 See a sample of the loan data reporting requirements and definitions.